-If you have nested loops, the order is significant!
-OpenMP splits up the outer loop, not the inner.
+If you have nested loops, the order can be significant!
+OpenMP splits up the loop that immediately follows the directive # pragma omp for.

 If you can write a pair of loops either way, you want to make sure the outer loop has a sizable iteration count!
+The following example will not take advantage of more than 3 threads!